-In this paper we define a new compact Hilbert index which, while maintaining all of the advantages of the standard Hilbert curve, permits spaces with unequal dimension cardinalities.
-The compact Hilbert index can be used in any application that would have previously relied on Hilbert curves but, in the case of unequal side lengths, provides a more memory efficient representation.
-This advantage is particularly important in distributed applications (Parallel, P2P and Grid), in which not only is memory space saved but communication volume is significantly reduced.
+In this paper we define a new compact Hilbert index which, maintains all the advantages of the standard Hilbert curve and permits dimension cardinalities of varying sizes.
+This index can be used in any application that would have previously relied on Hilbert curves but, in the case of unequal side lengths, provides a more memory efficient representation.
+This is particularly important in distributed applications (Parallel, P2P and Grid), in which not only is memory space saved but communication volume reduced.